 Mystic Seaport looks straight out of a magazine in the fall, with historic buildings draped in fall color.
-And the blue of Mystic harbor’s water is a perfect contrast to the explosion of color on the surrounding shores.
+The blue of Mystic harbor’s water perfectly contrasts the explosion of color on the surrounding shores.

 Litchfield County Hill Towns

-There are a lot of towns in this part of the state.
+There are many towns in this part of the state.

-They’re all so small, though, that an afternoon would be enough to knock most of them off your list without too much of a struggle.
+They’re all so small, though, that an afternoon would be enough to knock most of them off your list without too much struggle.

 - Cornwall features one of the historic covered bridges that screams New England in the fall.